abigailojeda/femHack23/README.md

       }
     );
 ```
-In the object of countries with coordinates I access the number of users corresponding to each country in the object that I have previously saved from the request to the back, and with that data I create a marker on the map for each country.
+In the object of countries with coordinates I access the number of users corresponding to each country in the object that I have previously saved from the backend request, and with that data I create a marker on the map for each country.

 ---